scottslowe/weblog/content/post/2015-01-27-using-fork-branch-git-workflow.md

 ## Cleaning up After a Merged Pull Request

-If the maintainers accept your changes and merge them into the main repository, then there is a little bit of clean-up for you to do.
-First, you should update your local clone by using `git pull upstream master`.
-This pulls the changes from the original repository's (indicated by `upstream`) master branch (indicated by `master` in that command) to your local cloned repository.
-One of the commits in the commit history will be the commit that merged your feature branch, so after you `git pull` your local repository's master branch will have your feature branch's changes committed.
-This means you can delete the feature branch (because the changes are already in the master branch):
+If the maintainers accept your changes and merge them into the upstream repository, then there is a little bit of clean-up for you to do.
+First, switch to the `main` branch with `git checkout main` (replace `main` with whatever the name of the primary branch is, it could be `master` or `default` or something similar).
+Next, update your local clone by using `git pull upstream main`.
+This pulls the changes from the original repository's (indicated by `upstream`) primary branch (indicated by `main` in that command) to your local cloned repository.
+One of the commits in the commit history will be the commit that merged your feature branch, so after you `git pull` your local repository's primary branch will have your feature branch's changes committed.
+This means you can delete the feature branch (because the changes are already in the `main` branch):

 	git branch -d <branch name>

-Then you can update the master branch in your forked repository:
+Then you can update the `main` branch in your forked repository:

-	git push origin master
+	git push origin main

 And push the deletion of the feature branch to your GitHub repository (_update:_ an earlier version of this article listed `git push -d` below):